dboemer/nd013-c6-control-starter/README.md

 ### Analysis of the plots

 The plots ot the velocity and yaw as well as the respective errors were used to tune the PID controllers, first for the throttle and then for the steering.
-This order was chosen because the throttle was easier to tune than the steering due to the step-wise nature of the target velocity.
+This order was chosen because the throttle was easier to tune than the steering due to the step-like nature of the target velocity.

 For the throttle as well as the steering, a parametric analysis was carried out, first by adjusting the proportional (P) term and then by adjusting the integral (I) and derivative (D) terms.
 For zero I- and D-terms, P was increased until moderate oscillations occured.
 Then, the I-term was increased until the target level was more or less reached.
 And finally, the D-term was increased to limit the oscillations.